Physicslibrary/ARKit-Stereoscope/README.md

 ![](goclenius.gif)

 The animated GIF is captured from a 2018 Apple 9.7" iPad.
 The clip shows the iPad moving over a 3D model of Goclenius crater.
-The yellow dots are ARKit computer vision tracking feature points (in this case, the iPad is moving along a bookshelf on the left).
+The yellow dots are ARKit computer vision tracking feature points (iPad is moving along a bookshelf on the left).

 The Swift code uses ARKit to track the iPad's movement with 6 degrees-of-freedom which allows Scenekit to display the proper stereoscopic view of 3D models.